Gone With The....

 ★★★★★

 QuickStart Guide to Vulkan Compute offers a compelling take on Vulkan Compute, though not without flaws.
-While the treatment of Programming is excellent, I found the sections on Programming less convincing.
+While the treatment of High Performance Computing is excellent, I found the sections on GPU Programming less convincing.
 The author makes some bold claims about Vulkan Compute that aren't always fully supported.
-That said, the book's strengths in discussing GPU Programming more than compensate for any weaknesses.
-Readers looking for Software Development will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Vulkan Compute, if not the definitive work.
+That said, the book's strengths in discussing High Performance Computing more than compensate for any weaknesses.
+Readers looking for Computers & Technology will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on Graphics & GPU, if not the definitive work.

 ★★★★☆